PavlidisLab/Gemma/gemma-web/src/main/webapp/scripts/README.txt

-The majority of files in this directory come from Prototype and Scriptaculous - two JavaScript libraries that make Ajax easier.
+Some files in this directory come from Prototype and Scriptaculous - two JavaScript libraries that make Ajax easier.